 Toddler hospitalized after eating cake pop made with cannabis

-TOLEDO, Ohio (WTVG) - An Ohio mom is sending out a warning to other parents after her toddler ended up in the hospital when he accidentally ate a cake pop made with cannabis.
+TOLEDO, Ohio (WTVG) - A Toledo mom is sending out a warning to other parents after her toddler ended up in the hospital after accidentally eating a cake pop made with cannabis.

-While on vacation in Florida last month, Rebecca Villarreal said she noticed something was very wrong with her 3-year-old son, Emilio, WTVG reports.
+While on vacation in Florida last month, Rebecca Villarreal said she noticed something was wrong with her 3-year-old son, Emilio.

-“I knew right away that something wasn’t right.
-You just know your kid, you know what I mean?”
-Villarreal said.
+“I knew right away that something wasn’t right, you just know your kid, you know what I mean?” said Villarreal.

 Villarreal claims an employee offered to make them a smoothie without cannabis in it that was safe for children to consume.

 “I told her I thought it was just a smoothie store.
-She said, ‘No, no, it’s okay.
-I can still make a smoothie for the kids,” Villarreal said.
+She said, ‘No, no, it’s OK.
+I can still make a smoothie for the kids,’” explained Villarreal.

 Meanwhile, her 3-year-old son asked for a cake pop from a refrigerator that was labeled as a “kid-friendly cake pop.”

-“Ten minutes later, it triggered him,” Villarreal said.
-“He fell asleep on the car ride home, and we put him to bed.
-When he woke up, he was screaming and crying.”
+“Ten minutes later, it triggered him,” said Villarreal.
+“He fell asleep on the car ride home and we put him to bed.
+When he woke up he was screaming and crying.”

 That’s when she rushed her son to Advent Health North Pinellas Hospital.
 The diagnosis was accidental marijuana overdose.

-Turns out, the cake pop was made with 100 milligrams of THC, which is the active ingredient in marijuana that makes users high.
+Turns out, the cake pop was made with 100mg of THC, which is the active ingredient in marijuana that makes users high.

 Dr. Ateeq Hasseb, who is a pediatric neurologist with Mercy Health, explained that according to the American Association of Poison Control Centers, the number of children under 12 who have ingested edibles jumped from 132 in 2016 to almost 2,500 last year.

-He added that the higher the level of THC, the more severe the symptoms.
+He added that the higher the level of THC, the symptoms are more severe.

-“Symptoms can range from high blood pressure, seizures could happen and when you start going to higher levels, respirations can be affected,” Hasseb said.
+“Symptoms can range from high blood pressure, seizures could happen, and when you start going to higher levels, respirations can be affected,” said Hasseb.
 “What would happen if someone doesn’t breathe the right way?
 You could damage the brain.”

-Villarreal says an employee accidentally placed a THC cake pop in the “kid-friendly” area.
-The owner of Groovy Smoothie gave them a card that read in part, “We sincerely apologize and hope you get well soon.”
+Villarreal tells 13abc an employee accidentally placed a THC cake pop in the “kid-friendly” area and the owner of Groovy Smoothie gave them a card that read in part, “We sincerely apologize and hope you get well soon.”

 “To me, I don’t think she even took this seriously,” she said.
 “I trusted they wouldn’t put anything in my kids’ drinks or have anything around for kids to grab that has CBD or THC in it.”